MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Utility/Invoke-RestMethod.md

 assigns it to a variable with the specified name in your PowerShell session.
 You can use the variable in your session as soon as the command completes.

-Unlike a remote session, the web request session isn't a persistent connection.
+Before PowerShell 7.4, the web request session isn't a persistent connection.
 It's an object that contains information about the connection and the request, including cookies, credentials, the maximum redirection value, and the user agent string.
 You can use it to share state and data among web requests.

+Starting in PowerShell 7.4, the web request session is persistent as long as the properties of the session aren't overridden in a subsequent request.
+When they are, the cmdlet recreates the session with the new values.
+The persistent sessions reduce the overhead for repeated requests, making them much faster.

 To use the web request session in subsequent web requests, specify the session variable in the value of the **WebSession** parameter.
 PowerShell uses the data in the web request session object when